pelias-deprecated/pbf-parser-comparison/README.md

 Our requirements are pretty unusual in that we frequently import the whole OSM planet file (~26GB compressed) in to elasticsearch.
 As this can take ~20 days, any speed improvement for us will have significant impact on our dev cycles.

-The tests involve decompressing a PBF file stored on SSD and serializing each node/way to a single line of JSON which is then sent to stdout.
+The tests involve decompressing a PBF extract of London stored on SSD and serializing each node/way to a single line of JSON which is then sent to stdout.

 ## libraries